WHATS HOT

 What Is The Ideal Exercise Routine During

-Before you begin a exercise program, it’s a good idea to consult with your provider or midwife.
+Before you begin a prenatal exercise program, it’s a good idea to consult with your provider or midwife.
 They can tell you if you have any conditions that might make it unsafe for you to exercise on a regular basis.
-Generally speaking, however, “healthy pregnant women are encouraged to exercise regularly, 3–4 times a week, for 30 minutes”.
+Generally speaking, however, “healthy pregnant are encouraged to exercise regularly, 3–4 times a week, for 30 minutes”.

 3. Strength training: to help maintain muscle tone and strength, which can help with the many common discomforts experienced during pregnancy, like back pain and fatigue.

 As a pregnant woman, your body is going through a lot of changes.
 Your tolerance for exercise might be different from it was before you were pregnant.
-Keep this in mind when an exercise program.
+Keep this in mind when choosing an exercise program.
 Your body is different now, and your exercise regime should reflect these changes.

 As your pregnancy progresses, you will need to take certain precautions with your exercise program to ensure a safe and healthy pregnancy.
 Preference should be given to exercises that do not involve jumping, bouncing, or leaving the ground.
 It’s important to avoid strenuous physical activity during pregnancy, especially those that may cause trauma to your abdomen or increase the risk of falling.
 This is because a fall during pregnancy can be life-threatening for both the mother and baby.